RichardsProjects/richardsprojects.github.io/README.md

 # Richard's Projects

-Uses a modfified version of the Cayman Blog theme.
+Uses a modified version of the Cayman Blog theme.